The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

 If your battery is flat, it won’t recover by simply leaving it alone.
 Don’t keep trying if the engine fails to start – flattening the battery further could damage it.

 For emergencies, you might need to jump start your car.
 Make sure you have everything you need to do this and know what steps to take in advance – see our expert advice on how to jump start your car safely.

 This article was first published on 27 March, and is updated regularly to reflect changing rules in each country in the UK.
-Last updated on 12 May to reflect updated guidance on driving for exercise and outdoor activity in England.
+Last updated on 3 June to reflect updated guidance on driving for exercise and outdoor activity.